 The State of California has managed wildlife habitats and public lands for decades and provides producers with assistance to promote wise ecosystem stewardship, including the protection and support of pollinators and their habitats on natural and working lands.
 There has never been a better time for the working and wildlands of California to include pollinator habitat and to celebrate the leading land management practices that keep pollinator populations healthy and sustainable.

-This week, I encourage all Californians to learn about the essential contributions of pollinator species to our ecosystems, communities, and state as a whole.
+As we celebrate California Pollinator Week for the seventh year this June 19-25, I encourage all Californians to learn about the essential contributions of pollinator species to our ecosystems, communities, and state as a whole.

+Sincerely

-Sincerely Newsom
+Gavin Newsom